jolie/docs/web/language-tools-and-standard-library/basics/interfaces/data_types.md

 ## Checking types at runtime: `istanceof`

-See section [Handling Simple Data/Rutime type checking of a variable](https://jolielang.gitbook.io/docs/basics/handling_simple_data#runtime-type-checking-of-a-variable-instanceof) for getting details about pritimive `instanceof`
+See section [Handling Simple Data/Rutime type checking of a variable](../handling_simple_data.md#runtime-type-checking-of-a-variable-instanceof) for getting details about pritimive `instanceof`.